mikepenz/release-changelog-builder-action/README.md

 Doing so is a great way to test the action and/or your custom configurations locally, without the need to push and re-run GitHub actions over and over again.

-To run locally, or to access private repositories (GitHub Codespaces has automatic access to public repos with the default token), you will require to provide a valid `GITHUB_TOKEN` with read only permissions to access the repositories you want to run this action towards.
+To run locally, or to access private repositories (GitHub Codespaces has automatic access to public repos with the default token), you will require to provide a valid `GITHUB_TOKEN` with read-only permissions to access the repositories you want to run this action towards.
 (See more details in [Token Permission](#Token-Permission))

-To test your own configuration and usecase, the project contains a [\_\_tests\_\_/demo/demo.test.ts](https://github.com/mikepenz/release-changelog-builder-action/blob/develop/__tests__/demo/demo.test.ts) file, modify this one to your needs. (e.g. change repo, change token, change settings, ...), and then run it via:
+To test your own configuration and use-case, the project contains a [\_\_tests\_\_/demo/demo.test.ts](https://github.com/mikepenz/release-changelog-builder-action/blob/develop/__tests__/demo/demo.test.ts) file, modify this one to your needs. (e.g., change repo, change token, change settings, ...), and then run it via:

 ```bash
 npm test -- demo.test.ts